DND-IT/github-workflows/docs/workflows/docker-build-push-ecr.md

       # Default: ""

       image_tag:
-      # Tag of the Docker image to build
+      # Addition tag to the Docker image, default tag is the commit SHA
       #
       # Type: string
       # Required: false